AmolJadhav37/CA_assignment1/Question1/Subquestion2/readme.md

 hence , Intensity = Edges Traversed / Bytes accessed from DRAM

 for the roofline graphs of both the benchmakrs we used google collab and for python code generation we used ClAUDE.ai and contructed the graphs for the analysis

+to write the code of normal BFS we took the help of AI it is not completly done by ourself